Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting.rst

    :class: refbox

    :Mode:      Edit Mode --> Face or Vertex select modes
-   :Hotkey:    :kbd:`Alt-RMB` or :kbd:`Shift-Alt-RMB` for modifying existing selection.
+   :Hotkey:    :kbd:`Alt-LMB` or :kbd:`Shift-Alt-LMB` for modifying existing selection.

 In face select mode, holding :kbd:`Alt` while selecting an *edge* selects a loop of faces that are connected in a line end-to-end, along their opposite edges.